 We will have access to retrievable book stock at an offsite location.
-We are currently working through how that will work to make sure we give our customers the best possible service.

 As we develop our Library strategy we will be seek feedback from all our stakeholders to make sure what we do next reflect the needs of the community.
 We are always happy to receive feedback from our customers and will continue to ask for it!

 While every endeavour has been taken by the Napier City Council to ensure that the information on this website is accurate and up to date, Napier City Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Napier City Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Napier City Council - www.napier.govt.nz / +64 6 835 7579 / email@example.com